by Debra Johnson, Published June 07, 2013

 Administered by the U.S. Department of State, the fellowships help develop a source of men and women whose academic and professional backgrounds fulfill the skill needs of the State Department and who are dedicated to representing America's interests abroad.

-Please visit the Woodrow Wilson National Fellowship website for more information.
+Visit the Woodrow Wilson National Fellowship homepage for more information.